dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

    BAUDCON: tBAUDCON at $FB8;
 ~~~

-In addition to the fields defined by the datasheet, there are also occassionally some additional overlaid fields taken from Microchip documentation such as the RCMT, RXCKP and SCKP fields above.
+In addition to the fields defined by the datasheet, there are sometimes additional overlaid fields taken from Microchip documentation such as the RCMT, RXCKP and SCKP fields above.
 These may or may not be useful.
-Sometimes they are alternate field names used in earlier PIC microcontrollers that may be helpful when studying source code examples in C or assembler.
+Sometimes they are alternative field names used in earlier PIC microcontrollers that may be helpful when studying source code examples in C or assembler.

 ## Combo SFR types